probmods/probmods2/chapters/inference-algorithms.md

 <!-- TODO: This discussion hasn't felt that useful to me recently.
 Revise and shorten? -->

-We have already seen [Markov models](05-observing-sequences.html#markov-models) used to describe sequences of observations.
 A Markov model (or Markov *chain*, as it is often called in the context of inference algorithms) is a discrete dynamical system that unfolds over iterations of the `transition` function.
 Here is a Markov chain:

 ~~~~